Norethisterone injection is given to prevent pregnancy. It provides contraception for about eight weeks.

 - Regularly check your breasts for any lumps or bumps.
 Speak with your doctor if you notice any changes.

-- Please note: the injection will not protect you against HIV (AIDS) or any other sexually transmitted diseases.
+- Please note: the injection will not protect you against HIV (AIDS) or any other sexually transmitted infections.

 - Some medicines can reduce the effectiveness of this contraceptive.
 These include medicines for epilepsy, medicines to treat fungal infections, the herbal preparation St John's wort, and medicines used to treat tuberculosis (TB).
 Tell the doctor that you have had a progestogen contraceptive injection if you are prescribed any other medicines.
 If you buy any medicines 'over the counter', ask the pharmacist for advice.